 The legal basis for the processing is your consent or our legitimate interest according to Art.
 6 (1)(a) and (f) GDPR.

 We use the lead generator from smashleads to generate and store personal data, or leads for short.
-All information on how smashleads stores and uses data can be found here: https://smashleads.de/data-processing.html
+All information about how smashleads stores and uses data can be found here: https://smashleads.de/data-processing.html

 9. Recipients of personal data